Skidz0r2/inovel/FinalPresentation.md

 *   **Customer Focus:** Every decision should consider customer impact; feature development prioritized by user feedback data
 *   **Strategic Partnerships:** Collaborative approach both externally (marketplaces) and internally (cross-functional teams)

-**HR Model Approach:**
+**HR Approach:**
-AdFlux adopts a **Hybrid Model** combining elements of both Hard and Soft approaches:
+AdFlux uses a **Hybrid Model** that combines practical business needs with employee development:
-*   **Hard Elements:** Strategic alignment of HR with business objectives, data-driven performance metrics, integration of people management with company strategy
+*   **Business Focus:** Aligning HR with company goals, using performance data to make decisions, connecting people management to business strategy
-*   **Soft Elements:** People as valuable assets, emphasis on development and growth, proactive communication and motivation, leadership focus on empowerment
+*   **People Focus:** Treating employees as valuable assets, investing in their growth, maintaining good communication and motivation, empowering leaders to support their teams

-This hybrid approach recognizes that people are both strategic resources (Hard) and valuable assets requiring investment in their growth and well-being (Soft).
+This approach recognizes that people are both important for business success (Business Focus) and valuable individuals who need investment in their development (People Focus).

 ## 5.6.
 Organizational Evolution Plan